VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The word "comet" comes from the Greek word "kometes" meaning long hair and referring to the tail**
+- ⚡ Daily fun fact: **It takes the Hubble telescope about 97 minutes to complete an orbit of the Earth.
+On average, the Hubble uses the equivilent amount of energy as 30 household light bulbs to complete an orbit.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">